 Recreational (Comprehensive) and Medical (Comprehensive)

-November 2000: Amendment 20 makes limited amounts of medical cannabis legal for “persons suffering from debilitating conditions” such as cancer, seizures, severe pain, etc.
+2000: Amendment 20 made limited amounts of medical cannabis legal for “persons suffering from debilitating conditions” such as cancer, seizures, severe pain, etc.

-November 2012: Amendment 64 passes and recreational marijuana becomes legal for anyone over the age of 21.
+2012: Amendment 64 passed and recreational marijuana became legal for anyone over the age of 21.

-January 2014: Businesses selling recreational marijuana open in Colorado.
+2014: Businesses selling recreational marijuana opened in Colorado.